 This post may contain affiliate links.
 Read disclosure policy.

 If you’ve never heard of a crazy cake before, you’re in for a fun surprise.
-It’s also known as depression era chocolate cake because it doesn’t contain what were considered the more costly and hard-to-find ingredients (milk, eggs, and butter!).
+It’s also known as depression era chocolate cake or wacky cake because it doesn’t contain what were considered the more costly and hard-to-find ingredients (milk, eggs, and butter!).

 It’s as simple as a chocolate dump cake (no mixing bowls required) and as chocolaty and moist as the best chocolate cake recipe.
-Topped with a chocolate buttercream frosting, one slice is never enough.
+It’s optional but add a chocolate buttercream frosting, and watch this become your go-to recipe!

 Ingredients Notes